Someone recently asked, what my top 3 Himalayan Mahseer fly fishing rivers are, and why?

 A great question that inspired me to write and share some of my personal experiences while fly fishing for Mahseer.

-So here’s my advise on the 3 top Himalayan Mahseer fly fishing rivers.
+So here are my two cents on the 3 top Himalayan Mahseer fly fishing rivers.

 One of Bhutan’s largest rivers, The Drangme Chhu, has a magnificent watershed that stretches along eastern Bhutan.

 Coming from Trashi Yangtse, the Drangme Chhu is joined by a series of freestone rivers such as the Gamri, Sherri Chhu, Mekuri Chhu, Kuri Chhu and Mangde Chhu before flowing into India’s, Manas National Park.

 Additionally, this is a largely unfragmented Golden Maheeer population, providing the perfect conditions for world class fly fishing for Mahseer.
 I love supporting regions that serve as vital protected watersheds for the future of these legendary fish.

 Bhutan’s capital, Thimpu is a beautiful three-hour drive to the stunning waters of the Puna Tsang Chhu at Punakha.
 Famous for it’s monastery, it provides a dramatic and sacred backdrop.
 Downriver from Punakha are some of my favorite waters for swinging flies in front of mammoth Mahseer in completely unpressured waters.

 Bhutan has a sparse population along with an inspiring conservation mindset that preserves pristine ecosystems.
 The culture, the landscape, the pristine waters, world class Chocolate and Golden Mahseer fly fishing, make this a dream river, especially during the months of April and May.